bbrassart/python_custom_bs3_to_bs5_adapter/README.md

 # python_custom_bs3_to_bs5_adapter
 A small Python script written with the help of GPT and CoPilot.
-The script takes one or more file paths as input and overwrite the original content of the files. converting Bootstrap 5 classes to Bootstrap 5.
+The script takes one or more file paths as input and overwrite the original content of the files. converting Bootstrap 3 classes to Bootstrap 5.

 # What does this script do?
 You can run one or multiple template files - such as a JSX, JS, SLIM or HTML file - through the script.
 It replaces the detected Bootstrap 3 classes for their Bootstrap 5 classes' correspondance.
-It also lets you know that a Bootstrap 3 class is deprecated and does not have a BS5 counterpart.
+It also lets you know if a Bootstrap 3 class is deprecated and does not have a BS5 counterpart.

 # ChatGPT reviewed description of the script
 * It holds a dictionary of BS3 to BS5 class correspondance in a JSON file called `lib/bs3_to_bs5_class_correspondance.json`